sbonds/microsoft-azure-samples-core-startup-stack-rails/README.md

 This sample app is built around the reference app from Michael Hart's [Rails Tutorial](https://railstutorial.org).
 We chose it as it has real functionality but is simple enough not to be a distraction.
 You can read the [original readme](./README-ORIG.md) for more details about the app.

 The core idea of the Startup Stack is that whatever stack you choose, so long as you can build it with a Dockerfile, then it can be deployed successfully in a robust, production-ready way with the Startup Stack.

+## Legal

+### Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.